svanderburg/php-sbdata/README.md

 \SBData\View\HTML\displayEditableTable($table, $submittedForm);
 ```

-The above function composes `div` elements with classes corresponding to table
+The above function composes `div` and `span` elements with classes corresponding
-rows, headers and cells.
+to table rows, headers and cells.
 With some CSS code
 (e.g. `.td { display: table-cell; }`) you can make the resulting code look like a
 table.